 What Services are Provided?

 The Wisconsin Talking Book and Braille Library (WTBBL) provides books and magazines in two formats: braille and audio recorded books.
 The collection numbers about 200,000 items and over 40,000 different titles.
 Bestsellers, romances, mysteries, classics, sports and travel are just a few of the many subject areas to choose from.
 Materials are available for adults, young adults and children.
-WTBBL also lends audio-described DVDs and videos.
+WTBBL also lends audio-described DVDs.

 Equipment and Accessories:

-The library provides playback machines as well as accessories for the machines to include headphones, extension lever, amplifier, breath switch.
+The library provides playback machines as well as accessories for the machines to include lightweight headphones, a pillow speaker, adapters for commercial USB flash drives, and a breath switch.

-Catalogs and announcements of new books are mailed to readers in a variety of formats (large print, audio and braille).
+Catalogs and announcements of new books are mailed to readers in two formats (audio and braille).
 "Talking Book Topics" and "Braille Book Review" are bimonthly publications that inform patrons of new acquisitions and related library services.
 The majority of patrons choose to have the library "autoselect" their reading materials, based on a profile they set up.
 Many patrons use a mixture of autoselect and requests.

 Patrons of the Wisconsin Talking Book and Braille Library receive a quarterly newsletter, "The Bulletin Board," which provides features, announcements, resources and updates.